imrulhuda/portfolio/README.md

 # Portfolio
-Some example of codes I have written since 2019.
-These were developed mostly at my current job at the Columbia Business School.
+Some example of codes that I have written since 2019, mostly for various assignments at my current job at the Columbia Business School.
+There are ongoing web scraping and research projects that are not in this portfolio.
+Here is a snapshot of the file structure.

 ```
 📦portfolio